 It’s a fairly secure strap for giving stability to your playing.
 There are no two opinions about it.
 Here’s Allen Mathews of ClassicalGuitarShed.com reviewing the Gitano:

-The only big caveat is that the suction cups coming off – who can tell when that can happen? – can bring your performance program to a dead halt.
+The only big caveat is that the suction cups can come off – who can tell when exactly that will happen? – and bring your performance program to a dead halt.
 If you are a performer on stage, you should think twice about a product like this.
 But if you’re not, it’s a great, cost-effective and non-fussy solution.
 Even if you are a stage performer, using a Gitano for practice at home or for teaching sessions with students makes a lot of sense.

 The other thing I find is if you are very tall, the Gitano doesn’t seem to lift the guitar high enough adequately.
 For the normal and the short, this is a perfect solution.

-So, for non-critical applications, the Gitano is an affordable and surprisingly effective replacement for a footstool with its simple and ingenious design.
+So, for non-critical applications, the Gitano is an affordable, surprisingly effective replacement for a footstool with its simple and ingenious design.